How to Get Your Indiana Drivers License

 - Vision screening test

-When you successfully pass these tests, you’ll receive your Indiana drivers license.
+When you successfully pass these tests (and if you meet the Indiana drivers license requirements), you’ll receive your Indiana drivers license.
 Congratulations!

 Should you need further information, please visit the lndiana BMV Website .